3 Timeless Lessons from The Richest Man in Babylon

 How to Invest

-It is nice to be wary of every good opportunity that comes your way.
+It’s nice to be wary of every good opportunity that comes your way.

-But do not fall for the “get rich fast” schemes.
+Don’t ever fall for the “get rich fast” schemes.

 If any investments seem to be too good to be true.
+Then it probably is.

 Take Arkad, for example, he entrusted his gold to a brickmaker who promised to bring back rare jewels from his journey.